Milton Small Area Planning Study

 The study is expected to develop concepts and cost estimates that will focus on three key elements:

-• US 421 approach improvements to the Milton-Madison bridge, including “Milton Hill," which contains grades up to 7% and has recurring slides/maintenance issues as the highway climbs the edge of the bluffs along the river.
+• U.S. 421 approach improvements to the Milton-Madison bridge, including “Milton Hill," which contains grades up to 7% and has recurring slides/maintenance issues as the highway climbs the edge of the bluffs along the river.

 • Freight mobility is challenging for large trucks with tight turns downtown (KY 36/Ferry Street).
 Narrow pavement and low-lying areas along KY 36 also limit routing.
 Truck trips to/from Madison reportedly must follow US 421 to I-71 to reach Carrollton, representing a 45-minute detour.